Probate And Estate Administration Assistance In Illinois

 Because a will contest can be expensive to litigate, however, the parties are often better served by reaching a negotiated settlement.

-Illinois Probate and Estate Administration Attorney
+Illinois Probate And Estate Administration Attorney

 Being named as an executor is a serious responsibility that can become difficult while grieving the loss of a loved one.
 Similarly, managing the estate of someone who did not create a will can be equally challenging.
 Attorney Michael J. Smith helps to lift these burdens by guiding his clients through the probate process with compassion and skill.
 He also represents beneficiaries to ensure that they receive the inheritance that was intended for them.
-Call the office today or complete the contact form on our website to set up a consultation.